Recipes

 (For those of you that are super lazy like me, go buy the Krusteaz Cobbler Topping.
 Very good for being out of a box!)

-Put butter in the bottom of your pan and place pan on cooker to heat up with cooker.
-Combine self rising flour, honey and milk together.
+Put butter in the bottom of your pan and place the pan on the cooker to heat up with the cooker.

 Bring your pre-heated pan inside and pour berries into the bottom of the pan.